 - Digestive problems

 - Get irritated on small things

 - Continuously thinking of different things

-- Initially, try to figure out what is causing you to stress and try to speak to your partner, best friend or a doctor about it.
+- Initially, try to figure out what is causing you stress and try to speak to your partner, best friend, or doctor about it.
 Even they can give you some solutions and help you in managing it.

-- Practice meditation or prenatal yoga every day as this can help you to release stress.
+- Practice meditation or prenatal yoga every day as this can help you to release stress in pregnancy phase.

-- Massaging is also one of the best way to relieve stress.
-There are various spas available for those who provide pregnancy massage so you can go there and get yourself a good massage.
+- Massaging is also one of the best ways to relieve stress in pregnancy.
+There are various spas available for those who provide pregnancy massage, so you can go there and get yourself a good massage.
 But make sure that the therapist is a well-trained person and also have the experience and knowledge of massaging a pregnant woman.

 Can stress affect baby in womb?

 When you are stressed, your body undergoes various biological changes, as well as the stress hormones, are elevated.
 Taking too much stress in pregnancy can affect your baby in the womb.
 It may lead to premature birth or low birth weight problem, which are the significant effects of maternity stress.

 Preterm babies may have disorders related to development and learning.
 Also, in their adulthood, they may face issues like chronic health problems, heart disease, diabetes, and high blood pressure.

 Also, according to one of the recent studies, stress in pregnancy months can affect a baby’s temperament a neurobehavioural development.
 Babies whose mother has taken stress in pregnancy phase, especially in the first trimester, may face problems like depression and irritability.